 I then went to work for Daro Business Machines, which imported computers from Germany.
 That’s where I had my first programming experience and started figuring out how to create software that solved people’s problems.

 Part of my role at Daro was to design applications that worked on their machines.
 These applications were customised for and helped commercial businesses to handle their inventory and billing.
 That was my first taste of designing applications.

 By the time PCs were introduced, I was teaching law firms how to automate their documents using WordPerfect.
 It became obvious then that those firms needed to be able to take a package of pre-prepared court forms or correspondence, and start using them without having to reinvent the wheel.
 So, I embarked on creating such a solution, and the rest, as they say, is history.

-What features and benefits make Softdocs so unique?
+Q: What features and benefits make Softdocs so unique?

-Many forms and precedents software are automated to a degree, but then other parts of the document may have to be completed manually.
+A: Many forms and precedents software are automated to a degree, but then other parts of the document may have to be completed manually.

 Softdocs is made specifically for law firms and is highly automated.
 You simply choose what sort of document you want to create, answer a few questions about what you want included in it (which is then stored for future use), and the system creates your legal document within minutes.